There are many time management strategies you can use to be more productive and manage your time better at work.

 If you start your day reacting to emails and social notifications you will be playing catch up.
 Good time management is always about getting clarity on your biggest priorities and bringing an intentional focus to those activities.

-Having a clear focus for the day can save you hours of time wasted through multi-tasking, unimportant meetings and taking on tasks and projects that don’t move you closer to the goals and outcomes you want.
+Having a clear focus for the day can save you hours wasted through multi-tasking, unimportant meetings, and taking on tasks and projects that don’t move you closer to the goals and outcomes you want.
 Managing time means you’re in control of your time, rather than someone else.

 You can only complete a small number of big projects or tasks in a day.
 If you have 10-15 items on your to-do list, chances are you won’t be able to complete them all.
 I recommend identifying and working on only three of your most important tasks each day.

 When you are clear on your biggest priorities, the outcome you want to deliver, and the action plan to achieve it then you must decide how important it is and when you deliver it.